-Within twenty (20) days of receipt by the petitioner of an institutional record whose contents he or she does not contest, or within twenty (20) days of receipt by the petitioner of written notice of institutional response to his or her contentions about the contents of the institutional record, the petitioner shall prepare and submit, as through mailing, to the institution a written statement of appeal.
+institutional record whose contents he or she does not contest, or within twenty (20) days of receipt by the petitioner of written notice of institutional response to his or her contentions about proper elements of the institutional record, the petitioner shall prepare and submit, as through mailing, to the institution a written statement of appeal.
 This statement should set forth clearly and concisely the reasons for requesting appellate review beyond the institutional level and may also present contentions of the petitioner with reference to unresolved concerns he or she may have about the contents of the institutional record, as noted in paragraph d(3), above.
 The petitioner need not articulate reasons for appeal with legalistic exactitude; the petitioner should set forth a reason for appeal based in good faith upon his or her personal belief that it constitutes a substantial reason for making the appeal.
 The statement of appeal shall be limited in scope to the evidence and issues developed in the proceedings from which the appeal is taken and any arguments addressed thereto.
 It shall not include any factual allegations or assertions which were not made by the petitioner in the proceedings at the institutional level.

-In lieu of submitting a separate statement of appeal, the petitioner may request in writing that his or her notice of appeal serve also as the statement of appeal.
-This may be accomplished within the notice of appeal itself or by separate writing; provided, that whenever a petitioner objects to the institutional record as being incomplete or defective and the institution does not accommodate the objection by modifying the institutional record, the petitioner may include in a statement of appeal the grounds for the objection.
+If the petitioner has stated a reason for the appeal in his or her notice of appeal, the petitioner may, in lieu of submitting a separate statement of appeal, request in writing that his or her notice of appeal serve also as the statement of appeal.
+This may be accomplished within the notice of appeal itself or by separate writing; provided, that whenever a petitioner objects to the institutional record as being incomplete or defective and the institution does not accommodate the objection by modifying the institutional record, the petitioner may include in a statement of appeal the grounds for the objection other than a recitation of the substantive information at issue.

 Any writing offered as the statement of appeal or as notice that another writing is to constitute the statement of appeal shall be personally signed by the petitioner.

-- (5) Within ten (10) days of receipt by the institution of petitioner's statement of appeal or notice that the notice of appeal is to serve also as the statement of appeal, the chief executive officer of the institution or his delegate shall compile the record on appeal and transmit it to: (a) the petitioner and (b) the Office of General Administration of The University of North Carolina (in the case of appeals from an institution which is a component of The University) or the Department of Community Colleges, North Carolina State Board of Education (in the case of appeals from an institution which is a component of the Community College System).
+(5) Within ten (10) days of receipt by the institution of petitioner's statement of appeal or notice that the notice of appeal is to serve also as the statement of appeal, the chief executive officer of the institution or his delegate shall compile the record on appeal and transmit it to: (a) the petitioner and (b) the Office of General Administration of The University of North Carolina (in the case of appeals from an institution which is a component of The University) or the Department of Community Colleges, North Carolina State Board of Community Colleges (in the case of appeals from an institution which is a component of the Community College System).
 Because the institution will already have transmitted to the petitioner that part of the record on appeal designated in paragraph (2), above, as the "institutional record," the institution may choose to send to the petitioner at this time only those elements of the record on appeal not previously transmitted to the petitioner.
-The choice of the institution to do this shall be announced to the petitioner in writing when the remainder of the record on appeal is transmitted to the petitioner. - (6) The record on appeal shall consist of: - (a) The statement of appeal.
-The chief executive officer of the institution or his or her delegate shall, before forwarding the record on appeal, insure that the record on appeal contains either a separate statement of appeal or the petitioner's written request that the notice of appeal serve also as the statement of appeal.
+The choice of the institution to do this shall be announced to the petitioner in writing when the remainder of the record on appeal is transmitted to the petitioner.